posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 And every function call should explicitly pass it, as it explicitly checks the error return value.

-**Answer**: But actually, it is not the same.
+**Answer**: Actually, they are not the same.
 In Go's error handling, a function returns an error only if it doesn't handle it.
-But when dealing with context, a function should receive it in arguments and pass it through function calls, even if it is has no concern about the context.
+But when dealing with context, a function should receive it in arguments and pass it through function calls, even if it has no concern about the context.
 Currently you are gratuitously forced to handle context.

 Additionally, the Go team has understood that error handling is sometimes a burden, and makes Go code clumsy.
 One of Go 2 proposals deals exactly with this issue, with the name:
 [error handling](https://go.googlesource.com/proposal/+/master/design/go2draft-error-handling-overview.md).
-It is a time to understand that also context handling is sometimes a burden, and makes Go code more clumsy.
+It is time to understand that context handling is also sometimes a burden, and makes Go code more clumsy.

 #### Context is for Network Code